Rinaldo845/Rinaldo845/README.md

 -  Hello guys,  I’m Rinaldo.
 Living in Sao Paulo, Brazil.
 -  I have a degree in Systems Analisys and Development.
--  I’m interested Full Stack Developer.
+-  I’m interested FullStack Developer.
 -  I’m currently learning more about Full Stack Developer.